mikezila/Triple-Triad--Red/README.md

 	gem install gosu

 It was developed on OS X 10.8 using Ruby 1.9.3, and uses the Gosu gaming library.
 It will work on Mac and Windows so long as Ruby is available and the Gosu gem is installed.
-It will presumably work on Ruby 2.0 as well once Gosu is updated to support it, which as of this writing it does not.
 It would work on Linux too if I converted the mp3 music to a format Linux didn't throw a hissy about, or if the music were disabled.

 Controls
 --------